 Short Essay Questions.
 Respond to all of the following questions.

-• If a project is a digital game or software application: Detailed instructions for installation and interaction, including platform requirements, must be included.
+- If a project is a digital game or software application: Detailed instructions for installation and interaction, including platform requirements, must be included.
+You should submit a playable version of the game as well as a video of 1-2 minutes that demonstrates the experience of the game, detailed instructions for installation and interaction, including platform requirements.
 You will not be able to upload any game files, so please provide a link to your online game or downloadable game files, and include the link in your design statement.

-• If a project is a board game, performance, game event, or other physical project: Include detailed documentation of the project, such as photographs, a short video, script, rules of play, etc.
+- If a project is a board game, performance, game event, or other physical project: Include detailed documentation of the project, such as photographs, a short video, script, rules of play, game board if applicable, examples or full sheets of cards, etc. If submitting a board game, include all printable materials needed to play it.

-• If a project is a visual artwork or series: Include detailed visual documentation of the project (3 – 5 images and/or up to 5 minutes of video).
+- If a project is a visual artwork or series: Include detailed visual documentation of the project (3 – 5 images and/or up to 5 minutes of video).
+Please also include a brief written description of your artwork that describes the context in which it was created (for example, as part of a class or workshop, as a submission for a competition, part of a larger work or collaboration, etc.)

-• If a project is a written paper or essay: Please upload the paper itself in PDF format.
+- If a project is a written paper or essay: Please upload the paper itself in PDF format.
 Include at the start an abstract or summary of the essay.
+Please also include a brief overview that describes the context in which this writing was created (for example, as part of a class or workshop, as a submission for a competition, a blog post, for a publication, etc.)

 If you have any questions about the application and/or creative portfolio, please email us at gamecenter@nyu.edu.